-Alerting AWS IoT Device Defender publishes alerts to the AWS IoT Console, Amazon CloudWatch, and Amazon SNS.
+Alerting AWS IoT Device Defender publishes alarms to the AWS IoT Console, Amazon CloudWatch, and Amazon SNS.

 Mitigation AWS IoT Device Defender enables you to investigate issues by providing contextual and historical information about the device such as device metadata, device statistics, and historical alerts for the device.
-You can also use AWS IoT Device Management tools to perform mitigation steps on Audit and Detect alarms such as adding things to a thing group, replacing default policy version and updating device certificate.
+You can also use AWS IoT Device Defender built-in mitigation actions to perform mitigation steps on Audit and Detect alarms such as adding things to a thing group, replacing default policy version and updating device certificate.